14 Combined Loads

 Thus, we do not need to calculate any moment reactions.

 2) Write the general normal stress equation and eliminate unnecessary terms.
-Note that since we have pressure loading, there will be normal stress in the cross-sectional directions (hoop stress) as well as in the longitudinal direction:
+Note that the pressure loading will contribute to the longitudinal normal stress and will also result in normal stress in the cross-sectional directions (hoop stress):

 \[ \sigma_L= \pm\left|\frac{F_L}{A}\right| \pm\left|\frac{M_V d_H}{I_V}\right| \pm\left|\frac{M_H d_V}{I_H}\right| + \frac{p r}{2 t} \]